BLACKTHORN

 Some similarities to: Bullace otherwise known as Damson (Prunus domestica subsp. institia), but that has not got long thorns, and the fruit (damson) is both larger and softer than are sloes.

-The Blackthorn thicket is almost impenetrable and is used as hedging especially around the lanes backed by farmers fields (it is a little untidy for garden hedges).
+The Blackthorn thicket is almost impenetrable and is used as hedging especially around the lanes backing on to farmers fields constraining livestock (it is a little untidy for garden hedges).

 Distribution